Quiri/quiri.github.io/_posts/2015-08-22-why-i-dont-like-jupyter-fka-ipython-notebook.markdown

 #### Potential security risks?

 I ain't no security specialist, but the notebook opens a http port.
-Pray to lord it will not land on 0.0.0.0 port.
+Pray to lord it will not land on 0.0.0.0 host.
 In that case the whole universe has access to your notebook and thus to your system.
 I think I should write a crawler which checks for open Jupyter ports on random machines.
 That will teach you a lesson.

 #### Limitation